nickleefly/nickleefly.github.io/_posts/2017-02-16-kubernetes-helloworld.md

 The public IP assigned to our Frontend Loadblancer is: 130.211.198.39

+### How to scale

+Simple like this

+    kubectl scale rc show-rc --replicas=5
+    kubectl scale rc backend-rc --replicas=5

 ### Test the GKE cluster

 The frontend service is available 130.211.198.39:80 so an invocation shows: